National-Zoning-Atlas/zoning-gpt/README.md

 ```

 ## Generate/Update Artifacts

+Do not run this if you successfully downloaded existing artifacts,
+unless you *really* want to re-parse the PDFs.

 If you do not have access to the Azure Blob storage or if you wish to generate your own
 results, you can place any number of PDF documents at `data/orig-documents`.